 Each country in the Caribbean requires its own type approval certification.
-LARCG handles the approval process in all the Caribbean countries including Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Bermuda, Bonaire Sint Eustatius Saba (BES), British Virgin Islands (BVI), Cayman Islands, Curacao, Dominica, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Vincent and Grenadines, Trinidad and Tobago, Turks and Caicos.
+LARCG handles the approval process throughout the Caribbean, including Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Bermuda, Bonaire Sint Eustatius Saba (BES), British Virgin Islands (BVI), Cayman Islands, Curacao, Dominica, Grenada, Montserrat, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Vincent and Grenadines, Trinidad and Tobago, and Turks and Caicos.

 Wireless remote devices

 Any other customer premises equipment to be connected to public switched telecommunications system

 Documents typically required:

 International test reports (FCC report/grant, CE reports)

 Datasheet (Technical specifications)

 Bonaire, Sint Eustatius, and Saba (BES)

 Trinidad and Tobago